alexmstancu/simple-atm/README.md

 While a user is authenticated into the ATM with his accountNumber & pin, another user trying to authenticate with the same credentials will not be permitted.
 A single user of an account is allowed to be logged into the system.

+The app exposes a REST endpoint for each of the 4 operations.

 ## Tech stack
 1. maven as build tool
 2. java 8